kapowaz/kap-legends/docs/README.md

 ## Core Concepts

-There are at present nearly 400 individual keycap legends available in the KAP Legend System (when including the same legend appearing at different keycap sizes, and on different rows).
+There are at present over 400 individual keycap legends available in the KAP Legend System (when including the same legend appearing at different keycap sizes, and on different rows).
 This means whilst the system is incredibly versatile and flexible, it can also be a little overwhelming for a designer